doersino/earthacrosstime/README.md

 TODO what does it do?

-TODO example gif made from screen recording of tweet?
+TODO example gif made from video or screen recording of tweet?

 TODO link to bot